nrw-digital/week-notes/en/updates/_posts/2023-12-08-week-notes.md

 ![people chatting together](https://github.com/nrw-digital/week-notes/blob/03d5fd6c8a7f033b540847171062c661a55cc42b/images/content%20types.PNG?raw=true)

 We’ve had a content request for four pages of content on groundwater – it’s a mix of evidence and data, background information and our plans for improving groundwater quality.

 In discussion at the content crit, the consensus was that the majority of it is most suited to a blog with the caveat that there may be a user need around discovering which pollutants are present in a user’s locality.

 ## Installations permit applications

-The installations permit applications and guidance have been exercising the minds of Sam and Shaun this week as they get their heads around the permit application process.
+The installations permit application forms and guidance have been exercising the minds of Sam and Shaun this week as they try to understand the application process.
 The aim is to create an online application for a bespoke installations permit which:
 * is easier for the user to fill in because it is more clearly written and structured
-* asks the user for the information we need from them (it doesn’t present them with information they did not need)
+* asks the user only for the information we need from them (it doesn’t present them with information or questions that don't apply to them)
 * helps ensure permitting officers get the information they need to start scrutinising an application
 * uses our start and confirmation page patterns

 Mapping the paper form flows in MURAL has thrown up lots of questions for SMEs.

-Meanwhile, they are using the work done on waste permit applications (lots of it is the same) to start building an installation prototype in the test website.
+Meanwhile, they are using the work done on waste permit applications (lots of it is the same for installations) to start building a prototype in the test website.

 ## Using our form builder as a calculator